 Florian Tuder is the ReDi contact person at Eurodiaconia.
-Florian is a Policy, Projects & Research Officer at Eurodiaconia in Brussels.
-He studied theology and European studies in Austria, Romania & Belgium.
-Since 2016 he works on Eurodiaconia’s research agenda, EU-funding policies, European youth policies, and project development.
-Prior to that Florian worked as scientific project officer at Graz University (Austria) and for the scientific foundation “Pro Oriente” (Vienna, Austria) in the field of ecumenical relations in Europe.
+Florian is a Senior Policy, Projects & Research Officer at Eurodiaconia in Brussels.
+He holds master degrees in Theological studies and European studies from universities in Austria, Romania & Belgium.
+Since 2016 he works among other topics on Eurodiaconia’s research agenda, EU-funding policies, European social policy, and international project development.
+Prior to that Florian worked as scientific project officer at Graz University (Austria) and as programme manager for the scientific foundation “Pro Oriente” (Vienna, Austria) in the field of ecumenical and intercultural relations in Europe.

 VID Specialized University in Norway was established as a result of a merger of four diaconal and church-based university colleges in January 1, 2016.
 These were: Diakonhjemmet University College, Haraldsplass Deaconess University College, Betanien University College and School of Mission and Theology merged and became VID Specialized University.
 VID offers bachelor and master programs in the fields of health, social work, social pedagogy, diaconia, theology, value-based leadership, family therapy and intercultural competence in Bergen, Oslo and Stavanger/Sandnes.
 It has to PhD programs, one in theology and religion and one in diakonia, values and professional practice.